baruchvlz/angular-font-awesome/README.md

 # Angular Font Awesome
-Simple, easy to use Angular 2 & 4 component to manage Font Awesome icons.
+Simple, easy to use [Angular](https://angular.io) component to manage Font Awesome icons.

 # How to install